Restylane Vs. Juvederm Vs. Sculptra: Face Dermal Fillers Comparison

 There are five fillers in the Juvederm® family:

 Each was created to work perfectly in different areas of the face.
-Juvederm tends to be a little more expensive but the results last longer for most individuals.
+Juvederm tends to be a little more expensive, but the results last longer for most individuals.

-You May Not Be a Good Candidate for Restylane or Juvederm if You:
+You May Not Be a Good Candidate for Restylane or Juvederm

 • have allergies to any ingredients in the injections;